By Dance & Vocal Physiotherapist Maddie Hicks

 - Pain on rise and en pointe?

 - Pain that’s slowly increasing

 - Morning stiffness in the back of the ankle

-If your answer to all three is yes, then you might have posterior impingement
+If your answer to all these is yes, then you might have posterior impingement

 While common in the dance population, there are a lot of myths surrounding posterior impingement that need clarifying.
 First up, you may or may not have an extra bone called Os Trigonum behind your ankle.
 While this can contribute to posterior impingement – it’s presence is not required for symptoms and it is not always the culprit even if it is there.